qupfer/wg-meshconf/README.md

 ![image](https://user-images.githubusercontent.com/21986859/120081082-2fdec000-c0ab-11eb-90ad-0993a0557e1e.png)

 Once you're done, save the file and execute the `init` command again to automatically generate the rest of the needed information such as peer private keys.
-Run wg-meshconf with additional `--with-psk` to also fill up enough preshared keys to have an more static environment.
+Run wg-meshconf with additional `--with-psk` to add preshared keys.

 ```shell
 wg-meshconf init